aceeason/MIST4610groupproject/README.md

 ## Query 4
 ![Query 4](Query4.png)

-Query 4 lists all the dates of all the medical encounters that have not happened yet.
+Query 4 lists and identifies names of the patients who have not yet attended their scheduled appointment.
+This provides insight to the individuals who are registered to the system but have not completed their visit yet.

-This tracks people who have never been to the office before.
-Managers can use this to track potential future clients, and incentivise these patients to come to there practice.
+By tracking this group, management can better understand the new pool of patients and take measures to encourage them to attend.
+They may send appointment reminders, follow up with communications, etc. Leveraging this data improves the efficiency of the schedule and potentially foster long-term relationships with clients.

 ## Query 5
 ![Query 5](https://github.com/aceeason/MIST4610groupproject/blob/b3276c8c00ece407cc624e73a28a763f191eb217/Query%205.2.png)